 Firefighting efforts and effectiveness can be affected by access to secondary power sources, water pressure and supply, and existing local government contingency plans.
 In the event of a wildfire emergency situation and loss of power, the CVRD has access to mobile diesel generators to power critical infrastructure such as the Fire Halls and the EOC.
 However, should a wide-scale outage occur, known vulnerabilities to secondary power sources include mechanical failure and potential fuel shortages.
-Although the local government has not identified any issues with water pressure within areas that have fire hydrant service, there are known limitations to water supply in areas with an older water system, or https://www2.gov.bc.ca/assets/gov/public-safety-and-emergency-services/emergency-preparedness-responserecovery/provincial-emergency-planning/bc-provincial-coord-plan-for-wuifire\revised\july\2016.pdf for residents located outside of fire protection areas.
+Although the local government has not identified any issues with water pressure within areas that have fire hydrant service, there are known limitations to water supply in areas with older private water systems, or for residents located outside of fire protection areas.
 Specific limitations of the CVRD water system with regards to wildfire suppression are detailed in Section 6.1.2.